(default keyboard shortcut Ctrl F5)

 Physical Sky (Hosek-Wilkie)

 Physical Sky is a Backdrop shader, with its elements rendered beyond the furthest extremities of the scene.
 It is based on papers written by Lukas Hosek and Alexander Wilkie, the current best approximation of atmospheric light scattering.
-As can be expected from our everday experience the atmosphere is thickest with the sun at the horizon, so, with default settings, more blue light is removed and the red is left, but these same settings allow for a wide range of different planetary atmospheres, real and imagined.
+As can be expected from our everyday experience the atmosphere is thickest with the sun at the horizon, so, with default settings, more blue light is removed and the red is left, but these same settings allow for a wide range of different planetary atmospheres, real and imagined.
 This shader also allows multiple celestial bodies to be easily added and influence the atmosphere (Did someone say "binary star system"?)

 - Scattering - The scattered color of the sky itself